NIST

 be true even if things were severely screwed up).

-There are known-answer tests included in the kat
+There are known-answer tests included in the kat directory for the Rijndael

 code, but not for CTR_DRBG (I'm still looking for test vectors).
 Both the VIA padlock